Vasantjv-2005/elevate-labs-task-6/README.md

 A stunning, fully responsive contact form built with pure HTML, CSS, and JavaScript.
 Features beautiful animations, comprehensive validation, and modern design patterns.

 Contact Form PreviewHTML5CSS3JavaScript
+i have used the chatgpt and v0.dev to complete the task

 ✨ Features
 🎯 Core Functionality